Natural Born Learner 1

 Context:

-• Once a student enters the current educational system they no longer have a choice of what, how, or when to learn.
-In addition, they are judged (graded) on their ability to learn.
-This can have a negative, long-lasting impact on their desire to learn.
+• Once a student enters the current educational system, they no longer have control over what, how, or when they learn.
+Additionally, they are judged (graded) based on their ability to learn.
+This can have a negative and long-lasting impact on their desire to learn.

-• Students who learn at a different rate than their class can begin to associate their grades or ‘performance in school’ with their innate ability to learn.
-This can negatively impact their view of their ability to learn.
+• Students who learn at a different pace than their peers may begin to associate their grades or "performance in school" with their innate ability to learn.
+This can negatively affect their perception of their own learning abilities.

-• In the current educational system, it is not always easy to adjust and accommodate students who learn at a different pace, or in a different manner than that of the class.
-Students need to be aware that not fitting into a specified learning schedule is not their fault.
+• In the current educational system, it is often difficult to adjust and accommodate students who learn at a different pace or in a different manner than their classmates.
+Students should be made aware that not fitting into a standardized learning schedule is not their fault.

-Why it’s important: Some students begin to doubt their ability to learn or start to develop a negative view of learning.
-Since you will be learning for the rest of your life and especially in the workplace, it’s good to always remember that you are a natural-born learner.
-You already have proven that you have an incredible, innate ability to learn.
+Why it’s important: Some students begin to doubt their ability to learn or develop a negative view of learning.
+However, since learning is a lifelong process—especially in the workplace—it’s important to remember that you are a natural-born learner.
+You have already proven that you possess an incredible, innate ability to learn.

-Employees who demonstrate the ability to learn and pick up new methods, concepts, abilities, technology, and skills are and will always be in high demand.
+Employees who demonstrate the ability to learn and adapt to new methods, concepts, skills, technology, and abilities will always be in high demand.

 Primer Questions

 1. How do you view school?
-Do you enjoy learning in school?
+Do you enjoy learning there?

-2. What subjects do you like learning in school?
-What subjects aren’t interesting to you?
+2. What subjects do you enjoy learning about?
+Which ones don’t interest you?

-3. Do you feel that what you are learning in school will be useful to you in the future?
-At work and in life?
+3. Do you think what you’re learning in school will be useful to you in the future, both at work and in life?

 Write down your answers and observations in your journal.